Niraj-Kamdar/question-paper-generator/README.md

 3. Unit wise mark distribution
 4. Question Type (Subjective, Objective)

-We also store all previously generated papers so that teacher can access it anytime.
-We by default don't ask previously asked question.
-We also provide an option to email generated paper in PDF format to the examiner.
+The system also stores all previously generated papers so that teachers can access it anytime.
+The system is designed to not repeat previously asked questions.
+The system also provides an option to email generated paper in PDF format to the examiner.

+The purpose of this system is to automate the existing manual system by the help of computerized equipment, fulfilling their requirements, so that their valuable data/information can be stored for a longer period with easy accessing and manipulation of the same.

 ## Contributors